Six Ways to Fix Illinois’ Self-Funding Loophole

 Importantly, party committees can then contribute unlimited amounts to candidates in a general election, meaning the loophole effectively allows the leaders and their donors to circumvent the state’s contribution limits.

 In addition to amplifying the power of party leaders, the self-funding loophole magnifies the influence of a small set of wealthy individuals and special interests—the opposite of the provision’s original intention.
 During the 2018 election cycle, eleven donors—ten unions and one hedge fund manager—gave $500,000 or more to Speaker Madigan’s committee, making up 56% of the roughly $17.4 million he raised.
-Meanwhile, a $6 million donation from Kenneth Griffin to House Minority Leader Durkin accounted for almost two-thirds of his total fundraising that cycle.
+Meanwhile, after an outside group supporting House Minority Leader Jim Durkin triggered the provision, a $6 million donation from billionaire Kenneth Griffin to Durkin accounted for almost two-thirds of his total fundraising that cycle.

 Fundraising by Legislative Leaders with Contribution Limits Removed from 11/9/2016 to 11/6/2018